janeheathcote/Line-Sensitivities/README.md

 This repository contains code for processing HITRAN spectral line data and identifying regions with the highest sensitivity, over a specified wavelength range.

 Sample input data is provided in the Input/ directory for CH4, CO, CO2, H2O, N2O, and NH3.
 There are two sub-folders:
+- 1000-2500/: Contains spectral data for molecules in the wavelength range of 1000-2500 nm.
 - 1200-1700/: Contains spectral data for molecules in the wavelength range of 1200-1700 nm.
 - 2000-2500/: Contains spectral data for molecules in the wavelength range of 2000-2500 nm.